user00000001/Tesra/docs/specifications/cli_user_guide.md

 #### 1.1.8 Test Mode Parameters

 --testmode
 The testmode parameter is used to start a single node test network for ease of development and debug.
-In testmode, Ontology will start RPC, RESTful and WebSocket server, and blockchain data will be clear generated by the last start in testmode.
+In testmode, Tesranode will start RPC, RESTful and WebSocket server, and blockchain data will be clear generated by the last start in testmode.

 --testmode-gen-block-time
 The testmode-gen-block-time parameter is used to set the block-out time in test mode.
 The time unit is in seconds, and the minimum block-out time is 2 seconds.